linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 9- Bailouts and Bank Failures/Class Note On Terrausd May 21 2022.md

 cssclasses:
   - academia
 aliases:
-  - Example_Alias_Class Note On Terrausd May 21 2022
+  - Class Note On Terrausd May 21 2022
-  - Alias_56_Class Note On Terrausd May 21 2022.md
+  - Class Note On Terrausd May 21 2022. md
 tags:

-  - tag_example
-  - example_tag
+  -
   - financial-crises
   - currency-crisis
   - exchange-rates